How to Sell at Auction

 accurate if we can see and handle the item in question.
 There is always a 'duty

-leave the item and collect it later.
+and collect it later.
 We will issue you with a receipt for the item.

 - We hold a large number of

 in the West Country, which you can bring your property along to for free valuations.

 We hold a valuation day somewhere in Devon, Cornwall, Somerset or Dorset almost

 - If you have an item that cannot be brought into our